-Historically, the demand for power for the past ten (10) years, has shown an increasing trend.
+Historically, the demand for power for the past 10 years, has shown an increasing trend.
 This has been the case despite the volatility in the economic, financial, and political conditions of the country.
 It may be attributable to the inelasticity of electricity at certain levels wherein essential appliances and industries need to operate.
-The rising population and remittances from overseas workers will likewise provide a minimum growth in the demand for power.
+The rising population and remittances from overseas workers will likewise contribute to the growth in the demand for power.